Shopify/polaris/polaris.shopify.com/content/components/callout-card/index.md

   - fileName: callout-card-dismissable.tsx
     title: Dismissable
     description: Make all callout cards dismissible so merchants can get rid of cards about features they’re not interested in.
 ---

-# Callout card

-Callout cards are used to encourage merchants to take an action related to a new feature or opportunity.
-They are most commonly displayed in the sales channels section of Shopify.

----

 ## Best practices